15goudreau/Matterhorn/README.md

  - Direct Drive Extruder(s)
  - New, Innovative Belt Path
  - Moving Gantry, not bed
+ - MGN12 Rails (Y and Z), MGN9 Rails (X)
  - Minimal Printed Parts
  - 9mm Belts on XY, 1204 Ballscrews on Z
  - Servo Capability (future development after first release)
  - 32 bit controller standard
  - 24V Power (48V for servos) Standard

+Edrawings will be posted as the design progresses, If you would like to follow along.